Drugs and Interventions

 Oncolytic Virus Therapy

-The OV talimogene laherparepvec (T-VEC) has been approved for use in melanoma (a type of skin cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More) that cannot be surgically removed.
+The OV talimogene laherparepvec (T-VEC) has been approved for use in melanoma (a type of skin cancer) that cannot be surgically removed.
 OVs are also being tested in clinical trials for a range of cancers.

 Drug examples: